Soumojitgarai/All-the-DSA-practice-program-Leetcode-/README.md

-# All-the-DSA-practice-program
+# All-the-DSA-practice-program-(Leetcode)
-Here have all the DSA programs that has been done by the teacher.
+Here have all the DSA programs that has been done on the Leetcode.